Step 1 – Review the Rules and Regulations

 Who can place a request?

-Academic Spaces can be reserved by individual students, student organizations, CIOs, Greek organizations, and special status organizations.
+Academic Spaces can be reserved by student organizations, CIOs, Greek organizations, and special status organizations.
 You do not need to be a registered Event Requester in order to place a request.

 What if I am part of a department, not a CIO?